2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the grant CARMA ANR-12-BS01-0017.
-This work has been supported by the French government, through the UCAJEDI Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR-15-IDEX-01.
-Prof. V. Rassolov is acknowledged for fruitful discussions and his help in calculating $1$-orthogonal starting guesses.\\
+This work has been supported by the French government, through the UCAJEDI Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR-15-IDEX-01, and the grant CARMA ANR-12-BS01-0017.
+Prof. V. Rassolov is acknowledged for fruitful discussions and his help in calculating $1$-orthogonal starting guesses.
+We are also thankful to J.-M. Lacroix and R. Ruelle for their support in using the cluster of the Lab.
+Dieudonné \\